BarryHoward/armchair-football/2020/Weekly-Updates/Week7.md

 > Rule of Acquisition 62: The riskier the road, the greater the profit.

 In maybe one of this year's most shocking developments, the $50 waiver add of Mike Davis has paid dividends, and Jeff has come out of CMC's IR stint in the middle of the pack.
 Even with CMC, his RB situation is pretty weak, and this team is probably not going to blow anyone away, but I'm pretty confident that this will be Jeff's first year not competing for the toilet bowl.
-Now that he has weathered the storm though, Jeff has a solid chance at the entering the playoffs, which might satiate his gambling addiction just long enough to make it through this pandemic.
+Emerging mostly intact from the CMC injury storm, Jeff has a solid chance at the entering the playoffs, which might satiate his gambling addiction just long enough to make it through this pandemic.

 ### 9 - danny pennies